 BACK: (And an eternal life, amen.)
-The resurrected, in front St. Peter with the keys, follow Christ holding the cross to the Our Father in Heaven an his heavenly hosts.
+The resurrected, in front St. Peter with the keys, follow Christ holding the crucifix to Our Father in Heaven and his heavenly hosts.
 Engraving as before. – Works by an anonymous engraver – elsewhere inscribing as “Stich fecit”, but such one here not provable – of a catechism of Petrus Canisius SJ, Cologne 1679.

 Offer no. 13,084 / EUR 35. (c.
 US$ 42.) + shipping

 (Living and the Dead, From hence He will come to judge the.)
 Christ surrounded by the Holy Spirit above the resurrecting and living.
 Engraving as before. – Verso: (I believe in the Holy Spirit.)
 Engraving as before.